 Planting Grass Seed in the Summer

 Not all grass varieties are suited for planting during the hot, humid summer months.
-However, it is possible to grow some types of grasses successfully in summer, but they will require some extra care.
+However, it is possible to grow some types of grasses successfully in summer, they'll just need some extra care.
+Here's how to set yourself up for success.

 When's the Best Time to Plant?